-- Having sufficient width within the former railroad corridor where both a bike/pedestrian trail and an adjacent but separated equestrian trail could co-exist. - Having sufficient length for each equestrian trail segment so trail users would have time to conduct a significant length ride.
-A two-mile ride was determined to be the minimum length.
+- Local request and support for the added facility and management of an equestrian trail. - Having sufficient width within the former railroad corridor where both a bike/pedestrian trail and an adjacent but separated equestrian trail could co-exist. - Having sufficient length for each equestrian trail segment so trail users would have time to conduct a significant length ride.

-- The location of the equestrian trail required an ability for the public to have trail access.
-Typically there would be a trailhead at each end of the equestrian trail. - The equestrian trail should make as few road crossings as possible.
-The preferred approach is that when the equestrian trail makes a road crossing, it does so at rural, low volume traffic two-lane roads instead of busy four-lane roads. - The equestrian trail should have as few conflicts with urbanized areas as possible.
+- Having sufficient space for horse trailer parking. - The equestrian trail should make as few road crossings as possible.
+The preferred approach is that when the equestrian trail makes a road crossing, it does so at rural, low volume traffic two-lane roads instead of busy four-lane - The equestrian trail should have as few conflicts with urbanized areas as possible.